Elevated-Standards/repo-python-template/README.md

 ### With devcontainer

-This repository comes with a devcontainer (a Dockerized Python environment).
-If you open it in Codespaces, it should automatically initialize the devcontainer.
+This repository includes a devcontainer, which is a Dockerized Python environment.
+If you open the repository in GitHub Codespaces, the devcontainer will initialize automatically.

-Locally, you can open it in VS Code with the Dev Containers extension installed.
+For local development, you can open it in VS Code with the Dev Containers extension installed to set up the environment.

 ### Without devcontainer

-If you can't or don't want to use the devcontainer, then you should first create a virtual environment:
+If you are unable or prefer not to use the devcontainer, the first step is to create a virtual environment:

 ```
 python3 -m venv .venv